-With instruction and practical training in line with legal, workplace and community considerations, Australian Resuscitation Council guidelines and other Australian national peak clinical bodies, this first aid course teaches the skills and knowledge to recognise emergencies and provide immediate and effective first aid treatment to any person suffering a sudden illness or injury.
+This comprehensive First Aid course aligns with legal, workplace, and community considerations, as well as guidelines from the Australian Resuscitation Council and other national clinical bodies.
+It equips you with the skills and knowledge to recognize emergencies and provide immediate and effective first aid treatment for sudden illnesses or injuries.

-The course covers assessing the casualty, providing safety, accessing emergency services, and using resources to provide first aid, such as providing CPR and using a defibrillator, administering an autoinjector for anaphylaxis, administering asthma medication, assisting someone choking, using appropriate immobilisation techniques for envenomation, fractures, dislocations, sprains and strains, managing casualties with non-life-threatening bleeding and shock.
+The course covers various aspects, including assessing the casualty, ensuring safety, accessing emergency services, and utilizing available resources to administer first aid.
+You will learn essential techniques such as CPR and defibrillator usage, administering autoinjectors for anaphylaxis, providing asthma medication, assisting someone who is choking, employing immobilization techniques for envenomation, fractures, dislocations, sprains, and strains.

 Performance tasks and practical scenarios:

 - Perform CPR on an adult (incl. the use of an AED and placing a casualty into the recovery position)

 - Complete a first aid incident report form based on the simulated first aid scenario

 - Manage a casualty with non-life-threatening bleeding and shock, requiring minor wound cleaning